strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/TCPDump/TCPDump.md

 $ `tcpdump -n -r magnitude_1hr.pcap host 192.168.99.52`

-For this command we are telling tcpdump to not resolve hostnames (-r) and we are telling it to read in the data from a file (-r).
+For this command we are telling tcpdump to not resolve hostnames (-n) and we are telling it to read in the data from a file (-r).

 ![](attachments/Clipboard_2020-12-09-18-14-50.png)